-What Not to Put into Your Septic System
+Septic Tank Problems and Causes: What Not to Put in Your System

 Everyone knows how unenjoyable septic tank problems can be for you and your property.
 What people don’t know is that most septic tank problems are caused by a handful of mistakes that could be easily avoided.

 Below are the primary causes for common septic tank problems, and how you and your family can avoid the unpleasant experience of a clogged septic tank.